 When you complete our adult speed reading program, you will read 3 to 4 times faster in novels, newspapers and most business and school materials.
 In more difficult reading like technical journals or college textbooks, you'll read 2 or 3 times faster.
 In addition, the comprehension, concentration, and retention techniques you learn will enable you to remember more, even though you read much faster.
 You will virtually eliminate re-reading.
 As a special bonus, participants in our adult speed reading program receive lifetime repeat privileges, which means you may repeat the speed reading class at any time, for free.

-NWRD 107-01 Reading Program 7 For Adults, College Students and 12th Graders Noncredit CRN 33362 classes are taught by instructors from the Institute of Reading Development.
-For more information call 1-800-964-8888
+NWRD 107-01 Reading Program 7 For Adults, College Students and 12th Graders

-5 mtgs: Wed Jun 23-Jul 21 7-9:30pm CSUDH SBS D121 \$229
+5 mtgs: Thu Aug 3-31 7-9:30pm

+CSUDH SBS D225 \$229